AlbertGallegoJimenez/Kaggle-Projects/README.md

 2. 🛳️[Titanic](2_Titanic) - 🤖: Developed a binary classification model of the Titanic dataset to predict passenger survival of the shipwreck.

-4. 🏘️[Housing Price Prediction](3_Housing%20prices) - 📊🤖: Developed a regression model to predict housing prices based on various features.
+3. 🏘️[Housing Price Prediction](3_Housing%20prices) - 📊🤖: Developed a regression model to predict housing prices based on various features.

-5. 🎥[IMDb movies](4_IMDb%20movies) - 📊: Explored an IMDb movies dataset, conducting a comprehensive data pre-processing and an in-depth statistical analysis to find valuable patterns.
+4. 🎥[IMDb movies](4_IMDb%20movies) - 📊: Explored an IMDb movies dataset, conducting a comprehensive data pre-processing and an in-depth statistical analysis to find valuable patterns.

+5. ⛅[Daily atmospheric data](5_Daily%20atmospheric%20data) - 📊🤖: Developed a regression model capable of predicting atmospheric data with strong seasonality.
+Machine Learning (Random Forest), Deep Learning (LSTM and CNN+LSTM) and ARIMA models have been explored.

 ## Contact